dstarrago/ring-bell/README.md

-# play-bell
+# ring-bell
-Plays the school bell at scheduled times
+Rings the school bell at scheduled times

 ORIGEN

-When I was a student in the school of computer sciences, back in 1997, there was a person in charge of making the bell ring any time a class was going to start or end.
-Frequently, that person was busy with other functions so he used to be delayed to play the bell.
-So I proposed this solution: a computer program to automatically play the bell.
-It was successfully used in the school for a number of years.
+When I was a student in the school of computer science, back in 1997, there was a person in charge of ringing the bell any time a class was going to start or end.
+Frequently, that person was busy with other functions so there was a delay ringing the bell.
+As a solution, I proposed a computer program that would automatically ring the bell.
+The program was successfully used in the school for a number of years.

-HOW IT WORKS
+HOW IT WORKED

-The bell needs to be connented to the parallel port of the computer throught an electric relay or other power device.
-The program runs as a Windows NT service.
-A small icon appears in the trybar identifying the program.
-You click the icon to get a form where you can set a list of days, hours and minutes where you want the bell to be played.
-In order to play the bell, a 0xFF value is set to the computer parrallel port.
-For turning off the bell, a 0x00 value is set to the port.
+The bell needed to be connected to the parallel port of the computer through an electric relay or other power device.
+The program ran as a Windows NT service.
+A small icon appeared in the trybar identifying the program.
+You clicked the icon to get a form where you could set a list of days, hours and minutes when the bell should ring and defining the duration of the ring.
+In order for the bell to ring, the parallel port was set to 0xFF.
+The bell then stopped ringing when a 0x00 value was sent to the port.

 REMARKS

-The program was made with Borland Delphi 6 for Microsoft Windows.
-It was running on Windows NT Server.
+The program was made using Borland Delphi 6 for Microsoft Windows.
+It was running on a Windows NT Server.